Rachel's Miracle

 Rachel's Story

-On August 22, 2006 around 10:00 PM, 17 year old Rachel Barezinsky's life would be forever changed.
-Just three days before the start of her senior year, a hollow point .22 caliber bullet pierced her head causing a severe penetrating traumatic brain injury (TBI).
-The bullet fragmented upon impact in the right parietal region of the brain, traveled through the right temporal lobe and the rear of the right frontal lobe, crossed the midline, and then entered the left frontal lobe.
-The bullet, which left behind a trail of bone and metal while damaging four lobes, now is permanently lodged in the front of her left frontal lobe (click here).
-Rachel arrived at The Ohio State University Medical Center as a Trauma 1 emergency.
-She was seizing and posturing on arrival and her initial score on the Glasgow Coma Scale (GCS) was 3, the lowest score possible.
-With the bullet lodged deep into her brain, the prognosis was poor and her chances of survival was less than one percent; little, if anything, could be done.
-One surgeon commented no one survives a gunshot crossing both hemispheres of the brain and another surgeon mentioned later she has never seen anyone survive this type of an injury in her career.
-As if this were not enough, another bullet penetrated her right shoulder and fragmented into three pieces; remarkably missing vital areas.
-Fortunately, this did not present any major problems, despite a bullet permanently lodged in her shoulder.
+On August 22, 2006 at 10:00 PM, 17-year-old Rachel Barezinsky's life would be forever changed.
+Just three days before the start of her senior year, a .22 caliber hollow-point bullet (whose sole purpose is to inflict as much damage as possible) pierced her head causing a severe, penetrating traumatic brain injury (TBI).
+Upon impact, the bullet mushroomed to nearly twice its size and fragmented in the right parietal region of the brain, traversed the right temporal lobe and the rear of the right frontal lobe, crossed the midline, and then penetrated the left frontal lobe.
+The bullet, which left behind a trail of bone and metal while damaging four lobes, is now permanently imbedded in the front of her left frontal lobe.
+Click Here to view the bullet's trajectory.
+Within minutes, Rachel arrived by ambulance to The Ohio State University Medical Center's Level 1 Trauma Center.
+She was seizing and posturing on arrival and her initial Glasgow Coma Scale score was 3, the lowest possible GCS, indicating deep coma or even death.
+With the bullet deeply lodged in her brain, the prognosis was poor and her chance of survival was less than one percent; little, if anything, could be done.
+One surgeon commented no one survives a gunshot crossing both hemispheres of the brain; a bullet crossing the 'geographic' center of the brain is essentially non-survivable.
+Another surgeon mentioned later she has never seen anyone survive this type of an injury in her career.
+As if this were not enough, a second hollow-point bullet struck her right shoulder and fragmented into three pieces.
+Remarkably, this bullet missed vital areas and fortunately did not present any major problems, despite being permanently lodged in her right shoulder.

-With two surgeries and countless therapy sessions behind her and many more therapy sessions to come, the doctors estimate her recovery at 90% three years into her recovery and still further recovery expected in the months and years to come.
-One of her doctors stated she has never seen an injury quite like the one Rachel received and then went on to say she has never seen anyone recover from an injury quite like Rachel has; Rachel has exceeded all their expectations.
+With two surgeries and countless therapy sessions behind her, the doctors estimate her recovery at over 90% and still further recovery expected in the months and years to come.
+Her doctor stated she has never seen an injury quite like the one Rachel received and then went on to say she has never seen anyone recover from an injury quite like Rachel has; Rachel has exceeded all their expectations.
 The doctors now call her a MIRACLE!
+Click Here for a more detailed look at that fateful night and the days, weeks and months following.

 Even under these tragic and extraordinary circumstances, Rachel's spirit continues to shine.
 She remains an inspiration to many due to her strong faith, strength and courage.
 PRAISE GOD!